GospelBG/ChatPointsTTV/README.md

 ## **Credits**
 Thanks to [Twitch4J](https://twitch4j.github.io/) for the Java libraries used in this mod to communicate with the Twitch API.

-Thanks to [Async Twitch API Wrapper](https://github.com/urgrue/Java-Twitch-Api-Wrapper) for the code for the Twitch authentification.
+Thanks to [urgrue](https://github.com/urgrue/Java-Twitch-Api-Wrapper) for the code for Twitch authentification.

 Thanks to [Mystiflow](https://github.com/Mystiflow) for their [color convertion code](https://gist.github.com/Mystiflow/c42f45bac9916c84e381155f72a96d84).